koltpython/python-workshops/1-Django/README.md

 After install the Django:

-To Start a new Django Project:
+To start a new Django Project:

 Run `$ django-admin startproject project_name`

 To test initialization of project go to project folder:

 Run `$ python manage.py runserver`

+To start a Django App:

+Run `$ python manage.py startapp app_name`

 ### (Optional) Presentation
 Link to presentation (in pdf format), and other supportive materials.